 Desserts are seriously sweet.
 Pamie is a popular (sweet coconut inside a pattie or banana leaf).
 Trinidad has a wide range of restaurants serving Creole, Chinese, Indian, Italian, Arabic and Thai food.
 Tobago doesn’t have as much diversity but has some great al fresco joints where you can dine on lobster under the stars.
 Drinks include rum (obviously), beer, wine, spirits, fruit juice, cold soft jelly coconut water and mauby, a bitter beverage made with mauby tree bark, anise and cinnamon.

-Take precautions to avoid being the victim of theft and violent crime such as shootings and kidnappings, particularly in Port of Spain and Tobago where law enforcement is lax to say the least.
+Take precautions to avoid being the victim of theft and violent crime such as shootings and kidnappings, particularly in Trinidad's Port of Spain.
+Most visits to Tobago are trouble free.
 The hurricane season normally runs from June to November and earthquakes are also a potential threat.
 Guard against dengue fever, no-see-ums (flesh eating fleas), mosquito bites and HIV/AIDS, which is on the rise.

 Get the very best of Wanderlust by signing up to our newsletters, full of travel inspiration, fun quizzes, exciting competitions and exclusive offers.